paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 - $\Pi_{ruggedissing}$

 The ruggedising factor is determined through a 16 questions audit ensuring the evaluation of the procedures established to guarantee the safety and maintenance of the product and that the procedures are indeed applied.
-See paragraph {numref}`eee_4_3_1_17`.
+See {numref}`eee_4_3_1_17`.

 - $C_{Sensitivity}$

-The induced factor $C_{Sensitivity}$ , presented in paragraph {numref}`eee_4_3_1_21` is provided in the following table:
+The induced factor $C_{Sensitivity}$ , presented in {numref}`eee_4_3_1_21` is provided in the following table:

 ```{list-table} Coefficient of sensitivity for capacitors.
 :name: eee-table4-26